 He is a regular speaker and facilitator at the ESCRS (European Society of Cataract and Refractive Surgery) and the AAO (American Academy of Ophthalmology) annual congresses.

 Prof. Hafezi has received 23 national and international awards so far.
 These were awarded both for his clinical and scientific work, as well as for his contributions to technology development in the form of innovation awards.

 Among the awards are the ARVO Foundation / Carl Camras Translational Research Award (USA), as well as the highest honours in ophthalmology in Switzerland and Belgium.

 In 2014, readers of the international journal “The Ophthalmologist” voted Prof. Hafezi among the world’s 100 most influential personalities in ophthalmology.
 Read more here.
-In 2016 and 2018, Prof. Hafezi was elected to the Power List a second and third time.
+In 2016, 2018 and 2020, Prof. Hafezi was also elected to the biennial Power List.